axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

 <h1>Interventions</h1>
  <p>Groups of <strong>rBuddyNeighbors</strong> can organize to deal with emergency situations nearby, from drug usage interventions to potential suicides.</p>
  <p>They can register their group with <strong>rBuddyNeighbor</strong> as a community resource.</p>
- <p>They'd be alerted when the system detects a pattern that fits their target.</p>
+ <p>They&rsquo;d be alerted when the system detects a pattern that fits their target.</p>

 <h1>Reuniting Friends and Family</h1>
  <p>&ldquo;Looking for John Martinez.
 Graduated in 1972 from Schurz HS in Chicago.
 Last time we were in touch he still lived in Chicago."</p>